-There was a post that came out last week in The New York Times entitled In Defense of Boomerang Kids.
-It was rather refreshing considering Gen Y gets reamed by NYT every once in a while (anyone remember What Is It With 20-Somethings?), but boomerang kids still get a lot of flack in the press.
+There was a post that came out in 2012 from The New York Times entitled In Defense of Boomerang Kids.
+It was rather refreshing considering Gen Y gets reamed by NYT every once in a while (does anyone remember What Is It With 20-Somethings?), but boomerang kids still get a lot of flack in the press.

-Although I am myself a boomerang kid it’s not something I’ve touched on too much on this blog.
+Although I was a boomerang kid, it’s not something I’ve touched on too much on this blog.
 Why?
 I’m not sure.
-Although I probably felt embarrassed that I had to move back home after being away for so long – however now I’m realizing that being a boomerang kid isn’t all that bad.
+Although I probably felt embarrassed that I had to move back home after being away for so long.
+However, now I’m realizing that being a boomerang kid isn’t all that bad.
+I’ve been in your shoes, and understand what it’s like to be a boomerang kid, and I’ve learned a lot along the way.

 (Sound familiar yet?)